kvn-31/twn_devops-bootcamp/notes/15_configuration_with_ansible.md

 - ansible galaxy = the main hub for collections (community)
   - similar to npm for node.js
 - `ansible-galaxy collection install X` = install a collection
+- FQCN = Fully Qualified Collection Name -> community.docker.docker_image as an example
+  - for built-in modules, the collection is ansible.builtin but can be omitted because it is the default namespace
+  - apt vs ansible.builtin.apt
+  - it is still preferred to use the FQCN

 Create own collection
 - for bigger Ansible projects with multiple playbooks, roles, and modules